 If the client answered NO to all of questions 9-14, pregnancy cannot be ruled out.

-She must use a pregnancy test or wait until her next menstrual period to be given DMPA.
+She must do a pregnancy test or wait until her next menstrual period to be given DMPA/NET-EN.

 Give her condoms to use in the meantime.